-With Halloween around the corner, what better time than now to see if there are dead, useless or even dangerous provisions lurking in your Employee Policy that can come back to haunt you?
-Business owners or executives already know that the employer/employee environment continues to dramatically change.
+What better time than now to see if there are dead, useless or even dangerous provisions lurking in your Employee Policy?
+Business owners and executives already know that the employer/employee environment continues to dramatically change.
 This is true not just in Texas but throughout the US.

 A few areas of change that employers should know about include:

-With all the changes in employment law effecting businesses these days, don’t leave your Employee Policy stranded.
-You may find there is more trick and less treat if you do.
+With all the changes in employment law effecting businesses these days, don’t leave your Employee Policy stranded and forgotten.